highrisedigital/wpbroadbean/readme.txt

 * The processing of the feed is now more dynamic to tie in with other registered taxonomies and fields.
 * Amended the way in which the application form is rendered (no shortcode) and processed.
 Also slimmed the number of fields on this form.
 * Documented most functions etc. in the plugin code itself as well as cleaning up the file structure a little.
+* Allow both hierarchical and non hierarchical taxonomies to be registered for use with jobs
+* Output fields and taxonomies on the front end - using the_content filter.
+These get added below the post content.
+Control of which taxonomies and fields are shown on the front-end is controlled when they are registered.
 * Updated the readme.txt file.

 = 1.0.2 =